Skip to main content

 4. The National Gallery

-The National Gallery is located in Trafalgar Square and displays paintings from the 13th to early 20th century.
+The National Gallery is located in Trafalgar Square and displays paintings from the 13th to early 20th century and is on of the best museums in London.
 The oldest artwork on display is religious iconography from the Middle Ages.
 You'll also find work from Renaissance artists as well as from famous painters such as Vincent Van Gogh.
 The National Gallery is free to enter, but some temporary exhibits have an admission fee.

 5. National Portrait Gallery